andreihh/chronolens/README.md

 ## Features

 - an abstract model which contains code metadata
-- an abstract transaction model to represent diffs between code metadata models
+- an abstract transaction model to represent differences between code metadata models
-- JSON serialization utilities for code metadata and diffs
+- JSON serialization utilities for code metadata and differences
 - a Git integration module
 - a Java source file parser which extracts Java code metadata